Brzeg Dolny: History

 The oldest Slavic settlements in present-day Brzeg Dolny date back to the early Middle Ages.
 In the 10th century the area became part of the emerging Polish state under its first ruler Mieszko I of Poland.
 Brzeg Dolny was first mentioned under the Old Polish name Brzege in a 1353 deed as a part of the Duchy of Wrocław, then within the Bohemian (Czech) Crown Lands.
 The Warzyń district is older, mentioned as a village in a 1261 document of Duke Henry III the White when the region was still part of medieval Piast-ruled Poland.
 There was a ferry crossing the Oder River in Brzeg Dolny.

 In 1660, it was bought by the Austrian chancellor Baron George Abraham von Dyhrn (1620–1671) of the Dyhrn family.
 In 1663, it was officially renamed from its Polish name to Dyhernfurth, after the Dyhrn family, and was granted town privileges by Emperor Leopold I of Habsburg.
 The baron made efforts to expand the new town, opening a Catholic school for boys and building a chapel under the patronage of St. Hedwig.
 The year 1668 saw the construction of a wooden pipe to draw water directly from the river into town.

 Jews also settled in Brzeg Dolny in the 17th century.
-Their arrival was connected to the printing house of Shabbatai Bass; the press personnel consisted of Polish and Czech Jews from Prague, Cracow and Wodzisław.
+Their arrival was connected to the printing house of Shabbatai Bass; the press personnel consisted of Polish and Czech Jews from Prague, Kraków and Wodzisław.
 By 1694 the number of the printing house personnel consisted of 48 people in 13 Jewish families.
 From 1772 onward Bass’ printing house published the Dyhernfurther Privilegierte Zeitung, which was written in the German language but printed using the Hebrew alphabet.